 Museum Passes

 Each branch has free museum passes that give families access to many Ottawa Valley museums.
 All these items may be borrowed in the same manner as a book or magazine, just by using your library membership card.
-The museum networks we currently offer passes for are as follows:
+The museum networks for which we currently offer passes are as follows:

 Genealogy @ the Library